Looking around you: external information enhances representations for event sequences: Methodology

 \subsection{Considered aggregation methods}

-The aggregation function $\mathcal{A}(H, \mathbf{h}_t)$ in most cases has the form:
+The aggregation function $\mathcal{A}(H_t, \mathbf{h}_{i, j(i)})$ in most cases has the form:

-where the weights $w_i$ depends on correspondence between $\mathbf{h}_t$ and $\mathbf{h}_{i, t_i}$, and interaction within these vectors.
+where the weights $w_i$ of the $i$-th user in the aggregation depends on correspondence between $\mathbf{h}_t$ and $H_t$, and interaction within these vectors.
 In some cases, the aggregation function can have trainable parameters.
-They are trained in a self-supervised manner for vectors $\mathbf{g}_t$ as embeddings with the contrastive loss function~\cite{babaev2022coles}.
-Thus, our approach is still self-supervised.
+These functions are trained in a self-supervised manner for vectors $\mathbf{g}_t$ as embeddings with the contrastive~\cite{babaev2022coles} or generative next-event-type prediction (for non-RecSys datasets) or full cross-entropy (for RecSys datasets) loss function; this procedure shares the loss function with the original encoder.
+Thus, our approach remains self-supervised.